Enhancing ground-state cooling of center-of-mass motions via quantum squeezing from magnon nonlinearity: Cooling optimization

-We display this optimization effect in Fig.~\ref{fig:nc with kappa}.
-Besides, since this optimized result is approximate based on the much small $\kappa_c$ and week coupling $\mathcal{G}$, we also exhibit how close the exact and our approximate solutions are.
-This analysis adopts system parameters of magnon and mechanical modes as $\omega_{b} / 2\pi = 30 $~GHz, $\omega_{c}/ 2\pi = 50 $~kHz, and $\kappa_c = 10^{-9} \omega_{c}$ \cite{Kani22}.
-To get better cooling, we set the system with coupling $\mathcal{G} = \omega_{c}/5$, as same as the coupling $G$ without squeezing effect for fair comparison, and under temperature $T=0.5$~K, with the mean thermal magnon and phonon occupancies as $\bar{n}_b = 0.06$ and $\bar{n}_c = 2.08 \times 10^5$.
-The fig.~\ref{fig:nc with kappa} shows that our approximate analysis conforms to the exact form in the weak-coupling regime if we focus on the sideband-unsolved regime ($ \kappa_b > \omega_{c} $).
-Moreover, the squeezing effect due to the self-Kerr nonlinearity is capable of enhancing cooling from the magnomechanical coupling.
-While the detuned frequency $\Delta_{B}$ can be chosen around $0.1 \omega_{c}$ to obtain better cooling for $\kappa_b \approx 2 \omega_{c}$, its increase helps to the case for larger $\kappa_b$.
+We display the mean final phonon occupancy $n_c$ as a function of magnon decay rate $\kappa_b$ in Fig.~\ref{fig:nc with kappa}, comparing both cases with and without exploiting Kerr-nonlinearity.
+Besides, since this optimization conditions and results are acquired approximately from two approximate conditions, i.e., much small $\kappa_c$ and week coupling $\mathcal{G}$, we also exhibit both the exact numerical result and the approximate analytical form, corresponding to red-dashed and black-solid lines in Fig.~\ref{fig:nc with kappa}, to show how close they are.
+The range of magnon decay rate $\kappa_b$ chosen for this simulation is close to recent experimental state-of-the-art techniques \cite{Zhang2014} and can be even smaller for ultrapure YIG \cite{Kani22}.
+While the magnon frequency is adopted as $\omega_{b} / 2\pi = 30 $~GHz via tuning the external magnetic field, the parameters of center-of-mass displacement are frequency $\omega_{c}/ 2\pi = 50 $~kHz and damping rate $\kappa_c = 10^{-9} \omega_{c}$ \cite{Kani22} that does not outperform the recent proposal \cite{Chang10}.
+To get better cooling, we set the system with the coupling rate as $\mathcal{G} = \omega_{c}/5 = 10 $~kHz, as same as the coupling rate $G$ without Kerr effect for fair comparison, under optimal condition $\lambda = \kappa_b/2$ from Eq.~\eqref{eq:opt squeeze}, and at temperature $T=0.5$~K. To sum up, the mean thermal magnon and phonon occupancies are thus $\bar{n}_b = 0.06$ and $\bar{n}_c = 2.08 \times 10^5$ respectively.
+The Fig.~\ref{fig:nc with kappa} shows that our approximate form in Eq.~\eqref{eq:n_c at last} conforms to the exact result within the weak-coupling and the unresolved-sideband regimes ($ \kappa_b > \omega_{c} $).
+For $\Delta_{B} = \omega_{c}$ as shown in Fig.~\ref{fig:nc with kappa}(c), however, a discrepancy occurs within small mechanical damping rate as $\kappa_b < \omega_{c}$.
+It implies that, in this case, the week-coupling approximation leads to unreasonably large negative contribution from the $\mathcal{G}^2$-term in Eq.~\eqref{eq:n_c approx} with explicitly form Eq.~\eqref{eq:F 4} and, thus, becomes invalid.
+Nevertheless, our optimization with the weak-coupling approximation is still reasonable in unresolved-sideband regime ($ \kappa_b > \omega_{c} $).
+Remarkably, the squeezing effect that stems from the self-Kerr nonlinearity is capable of enhancing the mechanical cooling from the magnomechanical coupling.
+More specifically, comparing the panels with various detuned frequency $\Delta_{B}$, we find that a minimum phonon occupancy can be acquired at $\kappa_b \approx 2 \omega_{c} = 0.1$~MHz when the detuned frequency in the range $\Delta_{B} \in (0.1, 0.5) \omega_{c}$.
+As the detuned frequency $\Delta_{B}$ becomes larger, even though the minimum does not exist, the Kerr effect still improves the mechanical cooling within the regime $ \kappa_b > \omega_{c} $.